skamsie/hs-weather/README.md

 ### Setup

 1. Copy the repo to your hammerspoon folder.
-Must be in ~/.hammerspoon (it is there by default)
+Must be at ~/.hammerspoon (it is there by default)
 ```cp -r hs-weather ~/.hammerspoon```
 2. Add this to your init.lua ```require("hs-weather.menuapp")```
 3. Modify config.json to suit your needs